phaserjs/phaser/README.md

 ### Updates

 * Updated to [Pixi.js 1.5.3](https://github.com/GoodBoyDigital/pixi.js/releases/tag/v1.5.3)
+* Updated to latest [p2.js](https://github.com/schteppe/p2.js/commits/master) - all commits from 0.5.0 to Apr 27th 2014.
 * TypeScript definitions fixes and updates (thanks @clark-stevenson @metrofun @killalau)
 * Timer has removed all use of local temporary vars in the core update loop.
 * The Input.reset `hard` reset parameter is now passed down to the Keyboard and Key reset methods.